prekladyher/disco-website/README.md

 # Disco Website

-Welcome to interactive dialogue graph browser loaded with dialogues from Disco Elysium.
+Welcome to interactive dialogue graph browser with dialogues from Disco Elysium.
 The main purpose of this tool is to provide help with the game localization.